 Koh Phangan's laidback lifestyle is slowly attracting more digital nomads and remote workers to its pristine shores.

 We've been back and forth Koh Phangan for the past few years, living and working remotely from the island for months at a time.
-It's truly become and home away from home.
-In fact, we got locked down here during COVID, which you can read about here.
+It's truly become a home away from home.
+In fact, we even got locked down here during COVID, which you can read about here.

 For a long time, Thailand's digital nomad hub has been undeniably Chiangmai, but Koh Phangan offers up something different, more beautiful, and absolutely digital nomad friendly.